 Sowing Lychnis chalcedonica Seeds:

-Sow indoors 8 weeks before the last frost date.
-Barely cover the seeds.
+Start seeds indoors 8 weeks before the last frost date.
+Barely cover with soil.
 Full sun to part shade.
 Spacing 15".